DevJ5/DevJ5/README.md

 ## Welcome to my Github profile!

-Ever since I found out about tech I have been rigorously learning everything I could get my hands on.
-To benefit from the structured learning that the Internet provides I have followed the  [OSSU](https://github.com/ossu/computer-science) path to free self-taught education in Computer Science.
-I have successfully completed the following courses which can be found on my Github:
+Hi!
+Thank you for landing on my personal Github profile :) Ever since I found out about tech I have been rigorously learning everything I could get my hands on.
+To benefit from the structured learning that the Internet provides I followed the  [OSSU](https://github.com/ossu/computer-science) path to free self-taught education in Computer Science.
+The following succesfully completed courses can be found on my Github:

 - CS 50
 - Algorithms & Data Structures